4WD MODIFICATIONS - TYRES & WHEELS

 For example, a ute that spends most of its time empty or with only a 100 kg in the tray doesn’t need the 50 or 60 psi that its light truck tyres are rated for.
 Using that much pressure in light-load conditions will give a harsh ride, poor traction on rough surfaces and will wear the tyres in the centre of the tread.

 It’s also important to note that the placarded tyre pressures relate to the tyres supplied with the vehicle, or those that are optional fitments.
-If you’re running non-standard or optional tyres you’ll need to consult the tyre maker for a recommendation.
+If you’re running non-standard or optional tyres you’ll need to consult the tyre fitter for a recommendation.

 Ideal loaded and unloaded starting pressures will be different, particularly at the rear.
 Sometimes the ideal loaded pressure at the rear will be at least double the ideal pressure when unladen.